-4 ADDITIONAL ENVIRONMENTAL ASSESSMENT INFORMATION
+4 REQUIRED ENVIRONMENTAL ASSESSMENT INFORMATION

 This section provides direction to Paramount about the additional information still required by the Review Board and its advisors in order to make an EA decision.
 In responding to these additional information requirements, Paramount will be advised to provide the information consistent with the direction provided under Scope of Development and Scope of Assessment.
-The Review Board may also request Paramount and others to respond to Information Requests from other parties in the EA process.
+The Review Board may also request that Paramount and/or others respond to Information Requests from the Review Board and other parties in the EA process.